EgoLaparra/egolaparra.github.io/_pages/about.md

 ---
 <h2> Welcome </h2>

-I’m a Researcher/Scientist at <a href='https://ischool.arizona.edu/'>The University of Arizona School of Information</a>.
+I’m a Researcher/Scientist and an Adjunct Instructor at <a href='https://ischool.arizona.edu/'>The University of Arizona School of Information</a>.
 Previously, I worked as a Postdoctoral Associate at the same university from 2017 to 2021, after receiving my PhD from the <a href='https://www.ehu.eus/en/web/informatika-fakultatea/home'>University of the Basque Country</a>.
 <br>
 <br>
 My background is in computer science with a specialization in natural language processing.
 My research interests include information extraction with a focus on the events, their participants, and their context, i.e., when and where the events take place.
 I also work on domain adaptation searching for solutions to transfer machine learning models across domains.
 I am especially interested on applying such techniques to clinical documents.